Rapid social connectivity: Preliminaries and additional notation

 Let $G=(V,E)$ be a finite Eulerian digraph.
 The goal of this subsection is to formulate the intuitive notion that given a certain deterministic initial configuration of walkers, a time $t>0$ and a vertex $x$, the more walkers there are at $x$ at time $t$, the less walkers we expect to find at the other vertices of $G$.
-For a formal statement involving stochastic domination see Corollary \ref{cor:dommultinomial} (think of $V$ as being labeled by the set $[n]$ and of $X_i$ from Corollary \ref{cor:dommultinomial} as decoding the position of the $i$-th walker at time $t$).